chromaui/chromatic-docs/cli.md

 ### Deprecated options

-These options are still supported, but might be removed in a future version.
-Avoid them if possible.
-See "Uploading Storybook via the tunnel" below for details.
+These options are still supported, but will be removed in a future version.
+If your project uses them please adjust your configuration to remove them.

 | CLI flag                  |                                                                                                                                              |
 | ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------- |